willmoebest/aquifer/README.md

 # Aquifer![Aquifer-GitHub](https://github.com/willmoebest/aquifer/assets/113856531/19557f45-b7ab-4b8a-8c27-4835fb776da3)
 ## Overview

 Aquifer is a powerful and flexible database synchronization tool designed to synchronize database objects (tables, views, procedures) between a source database and multiple target databases.
 It supports a wide range of databases including MySQL, PostgreSQL, MongoDB, Neo4j, SQL Server, and Oracle.
 Aquifer also includes features for testing SQL statements for validity before execution and rolling back changes if necessary.
 Its the place change emanates from.
-## In no way connected to Liquibase other than admiration!

 ## Features

 - Synchronize tables, views, and procedures between source and target databases.
 - Support for MySQL, PostgreSQL, MongoDB, Neo4j, SQL Server, and Oracle.
 - Test SQL statements for validity before execution.
 - Log changes and provide rollback functionality.
+- Synchronize indexes for tables.
 - Command-line interface for easy usage.

 ## Requirements